Ephesus Ruins, Türkiye – The Library of Celsus

 Wednesday 03 May 2023.

-Highlights: Learning about Turkish Carpet making, exploring Izmir, exploring Ephesus ruins in depth, visting the ancient Library of Celsus
+Highlights: Learning about Turkish Carpet making, exploring Izmir, exploring Ephesus ruins in depth, visiting the ancient Library of Celsus

-A very big day started with a visit to Carpet and Kilim Weavers Assoication based near Bergama.
-We got a detailed explaination of how Turkish carpets are made starting with the vegatables used to created the coluring, to how the silk is harvested, to how the double knot system works (on Turkish carperts use double knots) and watched some local woman creating new carpets.
+A very big day started with a visit to Carpet and Kilim Weavers Association based near Bergama.
+We got a detailed explanation of how Turkish carpets are made starting with the vegetables used to create the colouring, to how the silk is harvested, to how the double knot system works (on Turkish carpets use double knots) and watched some local woman creating new carpets.

 Bergama, Türkiye – explaining how carpets get their colours